lautenberger/elmfire/docs/verification/verification_02.rst

       and

-   2. The linkage between crown fire and surface fire (which, as described in the Technical Refrence, is executed through the Rothermel model's phi_w coefficient ) is correctly implemented
+   2. The linkage between crown fire and surface fire (which, as described in the Technical Reference, is executed through the Rothermel model's phi_w coefficient ) is correctly implemented